 Also Nate, who, as noted below, made at least 13 different plans for the first job the team (minus Sophie) pulled (see the quote for Time for Plan B.)

 Nate now has at least 26 standing plans.
 Allegedly, Hardison dies in about 6 or 7 of them (including Plan M, which they actually did, causing Nate to clarify that he only "is likely to die" in that plan, but is guaranteed to die in all the others, including plan C).
-Nobody else dies in any plans, so he's probably teasing Hardison.
-Eliot gets a trendy eye scar in one of them too.
+Nobody else dies in any plans,note except possibly Sophie, he avoids the question so he's probably teasing Hardisonnote and Sophie.
+Eliot does gets a trendy eye scar in one of them too.

 When the team needs an ultraviolet light, Hardison casually pulls a portable one out of his bag, prompting Eliot to wonder why he would be carrying something like that.

 Hardison also spends his weekends making disguises and extremely detailed fake identities (the basis for the plot of Juror #6) for the group.

 Eliot spends free time watching hockey fights.
 "You never know when you'll have to fight a guy on ice."